 Is working outside academia for you and how do you make it happen?

 LSE PhD alumni work in a wide range of sectors outside academia and find career success all over the world.
-On Friday 30 October 2015 an audience of 35 current PhDs listened to a panel of PhD graduates (biographies below) who are now working in government, finance and two different types of consultancy.
+A panel of PhD graduates (biographies below) who are now working in government, finance and two different types of consultancy discussed working outside academia.
 Some of the issues we discussed are summarised in this blog.

 Sectors where you can work